Cymbiola nobilis: Distribution

 Cymbiola nobilis is widespread in Asia from Taiwan to Vietnam, peninsular Malaysia, Indonesia, Singapore and Philippines.

 Description

 Shells of Cymbiola nobilis can reach a length of 50–222 mm, with an average size of six centimeters.
 Females tend to be larger than the males.

 These fairy large, thick and heavy shells are glossy, with plaits on the columella.
 They have a wide variety of patterns.
 The shell colour may be beige, orange or yellow with a zig-zag red or brown pattern.
-Sometimes these shalls are completely black.
+Sometimes these shells are completely black.
 The fleshy body of the snail is black with bright yellow or orange spots.

 Pigment producing cells infect nearby cells so that they also produce pigment.
 Cells that are infected once become immune to producing pigment again.
 As a result, the coloring of the snail's shell forms the characteristic pattern.

 Habitat

 This species lives in a marine environment and can be found on sandy reef flats and sandy areas near coral rubble and seagrasses.

 Populations of Cymbiola nobilis are present in small and isolated areas and are often close by, but separated by geographic barriers such as water channels.
 Each separate range has its own shell form and color pattern.